A victory for Hillary Clinton will be a victory for neoconservatives, according to Richard Wagner

 Neoconservatives thrive on a combination of aggression and incompetence in foreign policy.
 It keeps the war going!
 If Bush had been competent, had he focused on going after bin Laden rather than getting side-tracked in Iraq, it’s likely that bin Laden would have been dead long before 2011, and there would be no ISIS.

 I can’t imagine the horrors that await the Middle East if Hillary Clinton continues the kinds of policies she’s supported in the past.
 Will she go after Assad instead of ISIS?
 Will she get sidetracked trying to deal with Russia in Crimea?
 Will she intervene in Yemen, or Somalia, attacking forces that are actually fighting against ISIS, because they broke some international law?
 ISIS was able to emerge from Al Qaeda because of Bush’s incompetence.
-What greater horror might emerge out of ISIS from Hillary Clinton’s incompetence?
+What might greater horror emerge out of ISIS from Hillary Clinton’s incompetence?

-The comeback of neoconseervatives
+The comeback of neoconservatives

 If the above takes place, it will leave the neocons in an excellent position.
 If the above takes place, it will leave the neocons in an excellent position.
 Like I said, they will not officially support Hillary Clinton.
-But they will denounce her if the Middle East becomes even more dangerous, and if something even more dangerous to US than ISIS emerges.
+But they will denounce her if the Middle East becomes even more dangerous and if something even more dangerous to the US than ISIS emerges.
 They’ll then come as the saviors of the Republican Party and the country.
 Sure, their policies, implemented by Clinton, will have been the cause, but don’t expect the media to hold them accountable.
 The media didn’t hold Clinton or her neocon allies accountable for the arms sent to Syria’s “rebels”, that ended up in the hands of ISIS.
 (National Review is about the most mainstream of media sources that will even touch this story).
-The Trump voters of this year, 2016, will fail to make the connection, and will vote for whatever establishment candidate the GOP puts forth (will not be Kasich).
+The Trump voters of this year, 2016, will fail to make the connection and will vote for whatever establishment candidate the GOP puts forth (will not be Kasich).
 The Trump voters of today just know they’re pissed off, and they hate Her Royal Clintonness.
 They also know that they hate those darned Muslims.
 Today’s Trump voters could be 2024’s new neoconservative base in the Republican Party.

 Hillary Clinton, therefore, could set the stage for a neocon comeback that will cost our descendants greatly in lives, security, and national debt.

 All the while, nothing will be done to contain China.
 Japan, S. Korea, and Vietnam will be in peril, and India will be marginalized in SE Asia.
 And with continued trade pacifism, our economy will be too weak to provide a strong tax base to finance this debt, much less maintain the US as a superpower.
 And who will get the blame?
 Why those darned welfare people of course!
-And public school teachers and their fat five figure salaries!
+And public school teachers and their fat five-figure salaries!
 Don’t forget them!

 I hope I’m wrong about this.
-This is a worst case scenario, but it is plausible.
+This is a worst-case scenario, but it is plausible.